The Best Raspberry Iced Tea Recipe

 So I battle with insomnia; I have for quite some time now, so staying up late was a thing I always did.
 Even before I had trouble sleeping, I would stay up late because I think I’m a night owl by nature.

-Now some of you may have never heard of Wawas… it’s a convenient store that can be found all throughout Philadelphia, especially in the county areas.
+So getting hungry and munching on snacks and sipping on tea is something I did often throughout the night.
+Now, some of you may have never heard of Wawa’s… it’s a convenience store that can be found all throughout Philadelphia, especially in the county areas.

 Anyways, around 2020 or so, Tina stayed over at my crib and so many people thought she had moved in because she literally never went home.
 Yall remember Tina from my Lemonade recipe.